 Atmosphere

-The Tombs Pilgrimage Route is defined by absence — the absence of sound, of light, of gravity, of life.
-It is a journey into a place designed for a mind that perceived electromagnetically, not visually.
-The darkness is not the darkness of a room without lights but the darkness of a place where light was never the primary sense.
-And in that darkness, for those who wait long enough, the faintest blue-white shimmer from the crystal, like the afterimage of a thought.
+The Tombs are defined by absence — the absence of sound, of light, of gravity, of life.
+A place designed for a mind that perceived electromagnetically, not visually.
+The darkness is not the darkness of a room without lights but the darkness of a space where light was never the primary sense.
+And in that darkness, for those who wait long enough, the faintest blue-white shimmer from the crystal — like the afterimage of a thought.

 Visual

-Darkness designed for electromagnetic perception, not human vision.
+Darkness designed for electromagnetic perception.
 A single headlamp beam cutting through vast chambers.
 The faint blue-white shimmer of crystalline substrate — no power source identified, not thermal, not radioactive, visible only in total darkness.
 Earth glowing through breached hull sections.
 Frost on corridor walls.
 The preserved remains of those who came before.

 Sound